 After breakfast, we set off to see the town of Astoria, where we saw one of the locals drive by in what appeared to be a 1932 Ford Sedan.
 We saw him numerous times throughout the day, apparently taxiing folks to and from the ship.

 We continued on and saw this cute 1912 trolley, also known as “Old 300,” so we asked the gentlemen inside about it – for just $1, they would take us to the end of the line, down the entire Riverwalk.
-We paid the $2 and within a few minutes the trolley was full of other passengers.
+We paid our $1 and within a few minutes the trolley was full of other passengers.

 The ride was delightful and probably the best money spent on the whole trip!